dxlr8r/argus/docs/nested_indexed_lists.md

 unset ARGUS_NILIST
 ```

-Argus will now enable additional features, like the ability to add an element to the end of an indexed list etc.
+Argus will now enable additional features, like the ability to add/remove an element to the beginning/end of an indexed list etc.

 For example: